Salsabilachattah/ctf-writeups/ret2win/readme.md

 - Uses an unsafe `gets()` call to read user input into a fixed-size buffer.
 - Contains a hidden `win()` function that is never called , which reads and prints the flag from `flag.txt`.
-- Does not implement modern stack protections like PIE or NX
+- Does not implement modern stack protection : PIE

 ## starting with basics
 - `─$ file out`